Discover what coaching is and when you might benefit.

 6.Feeling flat, exhausted or cynical about work

 Have you been working intensely for a long time?
-Do you feel like you have lost your sense of self?
+Do you feel like you've lost your sense of self?
+Are you struggling to do even simple tasks?
 Do you feel tired even at the start of a working day?
-Are you struggling to do even simple tasks?

 You might be experiencing burn out.
 A coach who specialises in burnout will help you to reduce stress, restore balance and refind the you that has got lost in all the doing.